andrewandante/userguides-test/docs/userguides/Pages/PagesIntro.md

 ### Page Features

 At the top of every CMS page editor is a heading with the Page name and three tabs: Content, Settings, and History.
-* The **Content** tab contains all the page’s fields, and everything unique to a page type will be in that tab.
+* The **Content** tab contains all the page's fields, and everything unique to a page type will be in that tab.
 See below for details.
-* The **Settings** tab contains controls for the page’s type, visibility and permissions.
+* The **Settings** tab contains controls for the page's type, visibility and permissions.
 See below for details.
 * The **History** tab shows a list of saved and published versions of the page, and can be used to restore an older version if needed.

 ![Page tabs](../img/Page_GlobalPageFeatures_page_tabs.jpg)